PaddlePaddle/PaddleOCR/ppstructure/vqa/README-en.md

 # Document Visual Q&A（DOC-VQA）

-Document Visual Q&A，Mainly for the image content of the question and answer, DOC-VQA is a type of VQA task，DOC-VQA mainly asks questions about the textual content of text images.
+Document Visual Q&A, mainly for the image content of the question and answer, DOC-VQA is a type of VQA task, DOC-VQA mainly asks questions about the textual content of text images.

 The DOC-VQA algorithm in PP-Structure is developed based on PaddleNLP natural language processing algorithm library.